Blog

 HSA Monster Review: What It Does Well

 The on-device AI is genuinely good engineering.
 Apple Family Sharing on the yearly subscription is the right call for Apple-native households.
 No-login, iCloud-only is a clean privacy story.
-The product knows what it is.
+The product is focused and knows what it is.

 If your household is fully on Apple devices, HSA Monster is a defensible pick.
 You want a tracker that is invisible to non-iCloud surfaces.
 I would not argue against it for that user.